Naveduran/mandala_creator/README.md

 ## Credits

+Thanks to [Monica](https://www.linkedin.com/in/monica-vera-duran-91b46b278/) and [Nicolas](https://www.linkedin.com/in/nicolasopf/) for playing and testing this app when it was yet an idea.

 Thanks to [p5](https://p5js.org/) to inspire artists to create their own tools top make art, and make it easier and accesible for them.

-Thanks to [Monica](https://www.linkedin.com/in/monica-vera-duran-91b46b278/) and [Nicolas](https://www.linkedin.com/in/nicolasopf/) for playing and testing this app when it was yet an idea.
+Thanks to [polar](https://github.com/liz-peng/p5.Polar) for abstracting the math to create geometric patterns.
+Thanks to [Coloris](https://github.com/mdbassit/Coloris) for the color picker with alpha channel.
 Thanks to [icons8](https://icons8.com/) for free icons.